SuperVK/sparse-image-repr-bep/bep.typ

       supplement: "",
       image("./images/castle_no_size_no_culling.png", width: 100%),
       caption: [
  No sizing in loss, no culling. \ SSIM: 0.0471
       ],
     ),
   )
 )

-However when rendering the representations upscaled, the difference becomes apparant.
+However, when rendering the representations upscaled, the difference becomes apparent.
 Both images are trained in a 100x100 resolution, but the final render is upscaled to 150x150.

 #figure(
   caption: [Comparing the upscaled renders of the representation.
 Not penalizing the size of the Gaussian clearly creates hidden artifacts],